andersr/recurse_tic-tac-toe/README.md

 # Tic Tac Toe Game

-A Tic Toe Game I wrote for a school application.
+A Tic Tac Toe Game I wrote for a school application.